Ritoke/Python/README.md

 # Python
-This hold different Python projects I work on.
+This hold different Python projects I've worked on.